cb-nw-3/m3-4-node--callbacks/__workshop/Exercise-1.md

         3.This lists needs to go over the array of items and for each (hehe .forEach) element in the list, create an li element that contains each item. let's get back to server.js
-        1.Create a .post, we need this to match our form created on step on of the homepage.ejs so .post('/submitPOst') 2.In the same post method, we need to save what the user submited to a new variable, we can call it item. (need to look up body-parser)
+        1.Create a .post, we need this to match our form created on step on of the homepage.ejs so .post('/submitPOst') 2.In the same post method, we need to save what the user submited to a new variable, we can call it item.
         3.Push the item to the items array in step one.
         4.redirect to the main page and pass {items:items}
     EXTRA